-One of the biggest benefits of setting up dynamic rules and conditions to your ads is the possibility of creating high performing layouts and deliver better messages to your audience to persuade them.
+One of the biggest benefits of setting up dynamic rules and conditions to your social dynamic ads is the possibility of creating high performing layouts and deliver better messages to your audience to persuade them.
 Below, you can read some of the most common use cases where dynamic rules and conditions can be applied and some ideas how you could improve the layouts:

 Social proof: show product rating and reviews in your ads.